-How CBT Can Help Promote Positivity During Treatment for Opioid Addiction
+How CBT Can Help Promote Positivity During Treatment for Drug Addiction

 Opioid addiction has claimed the lives of many.
 With the rise of prescription medication abuse, more and more people are becoming trapped in the vicious cycle of dependency.
 Through Cognitive Behavioral Therapy, you can learn to unearth the causes of your opioid addiction by pinpointing the cognitive processes that drive it.
 Throughout the process, you’ll learn how to promote positive thoughts and behaviors to replace the ones that currently feed your addiction, and take the first steps toward learning how to live without the influence of opioids.